LongxingTan/open-retrievals/docs/source/embed.rst

 1. Use embedding from open-retrievals
 ---------------------------------------

-we can use `AutoModelForEmbedding` to get the sentence embedding from pretrained transformer or large language model.
+we can use `AutoModelForEmbedding` to get the text embedding from pretrained transformer or LLM.

-The Transformer model could get the representation vector from a sentence.
+The Transformer model could get a representation vector from a sentence.

 **Transformer encoder embedding model**